-City College Plymouth is committed to protecting the privacy of personal information of all members of the College Community.
-The College's reputation and future growth are dependent on the way the College manages and protects personal data, both internally and externally.
+City College Plymouth is committed to protecting the privacy of personal information of all College users.
+The College's reputation and future growth is dependent on the way the College manages and protects personal data, both internally and externally.

 Protecting the confidentiality and integrity of personal data is a key responsibility for everyone within the College.